psi-im/psi/Readme-cmake.txt

 >  -DPSI_VERSION=${version}

-  to set Psi+ version manually ( Example for Psi+: 1.0.40 (2017-06-05, Psi:a7d2d7b8, Psi+:055e945, webkit) ).
-Script sets this flag automatically from "version" file if it exists in psi+ directory
+  to set Psi/Psi+ version manually ( Example for Psi+: 1.0.40 (2017-06-05, Psi:a7d2d7b8, Psi+:055e945, webkit) ).
+Script sets this flag automatically from "version" file if it exists in sources directory

 >  -DCMAKE_BUILD_TYPE=Release (default: Release)